 - Integrations data

 If you have the ads add-on, when you perform a GDPR compliant delete of a contact, they will also be deleted from your syncing Facebook ads audience, ensuring that you no longer send advertisements to this contact.
+HubSpot will not automatically delete any blog comments the contact left on your blog posts, so you will need to manually delete the blog comments.

 Please note: while the contact's personal data will be deleted, anonymized analytics data will remain.
 For example, the contact's sessions will continue to be reflected in your sources report, but you won’t be able to identify the individual contact.
 Similarly, if you’ve sent emails to the contact or the contact filled out a form, the analytics will still be reflected in the email performance (opens, clicks, etc.) and number of form submissions, but the contact's information will no longer appear.